How to Visit the Vancouver Maritime Museum Like a Pro

 4) What is the St. Roch?

-The St. Roch was a RCMP schooner used as a supply ship in the Canadian Arctic between 1928 and 1954.
+The St. Roch was an RCMP schooner used as a supply ship in the Canadian Arctic between 1928 and 1954.

-The vessel was the the first ship to traverse the Northwest passage in both directions and also the first to circumnavigate North America.
+The vessel was the first ship to traverse the Northwest Passage in both directions and also the first to circumnavigate North America.

 Don’t Abandon Ship Yet